 Technical strengthening and equipping of public institutions and local organizations that implement food and nutritional security activities, feasibility analysis for interventions, and training in various trades that support food production, agriculture and the acquisition of life skills.

-It is necessary to strengthen the response capacity of the Cluster and mobilize more resources to respond to the scale of needs.
+It is necessary to strengthen the response capacity of the Cluster and mobilize more resources for a response in line with the scale of the needs.

 Cash-based transfers (CBT) or coupon assistance can be effective mechanisms to respond to emergency food needs, once the fiscal conditions and legal framework for this type of assistance are clarified.